lino-framework/book/docs/specs/notify.rst

     Shows messages emitted to me.

-Application programmers need to understand the different meanings of "subject" and "body":
+As an :term:`application developer` you should understand the different meanings of "subject" and "body":

 - The body is expected to be a self-sufficient and complete description of the event.